The Top 100 Foods High In Polyphenols

 61. Extra Virgin Olive Oil (62 mg per 100g)

-Similar to red wine, extra virgin olive oil offers an extensive range of polyphenols.
+Extra virgin olive oil offers an extensive range of polyphenols, including flavonoids, lignans, phenolic acids and tyrosols (76).

 62. Black Beans (59 mg per 100g)